My Befuddlement with New Year

-Today is the day you can start a afresh with God, and it’s really just a beginning of relationship with your Creator who desires to be reconciled in relationship, friendship and love with you.
+Today is the day you can start afresh with God, and it’s just a beginning of a relationship with your Creator who desires to be reconciled in a relationship, friendship and love with you.

 For he is our God, and we are the people of his pasture, and the sheep of his hand.

 Today, if you hear his voice, do not harden your hearts, as at Meribah, as on the day at Massah in the wilderness, when your fathers put me to the test and put me to the proof, though they had seen my work.
 (Psalm 95:7-9, ESV)

 When Jesus is on the tallest part of your shelf and the highest of your own priorities, everything else falls into place.
 If Jesus is my everything, I make no false god of any relationship, item, ideal, dream, or desire.
 Only out of the overflow of a solid relationship with Jesus, will come everything else I need come to fruition.

 Delight yourself in the Lord,and he will give you the desires of your heart.
 (Psalm 37:4, ESV)

 But seek first the kingdom of God and his righteousness, and all these things will be added to you.
 (Matthew 6:33, ESV)

 What are your thoughts on New Year?
 Do you have the same contention inside you about hoping for a new fresh start?
 Would love to hear your thoughts.